candidmetrics/ember-module-snippets/README.md

 ![screenshot](images/ember-module-snippets-screen.gif)

-All of these snippets are preceeded by a `E.` (E-period)
+All of these snippets are preceeded by a `em.` (e-m-period)

-Where you might have in the past said `Ember.get`, with `ember-module-snippets` you can type `E.get` followed by `ctrl-space` to get these artisinal, grass-fed, snippets for Ember.js.
-Fuzzy matches work as expected (`E.bj` brings up `Ember.Object`, etc).
+Where you might have in the past said `Ember.get`, with `ember-module-snippets` you can type `em.get` followed by `ctrl-space` to get these artisinal, grass-fed, snippets for Ember.js.
+Fuzzy matches work as expected (`em.bj` brings up `Ember.Object`, etc).

 The [Ember.js Module Unification](https://github.com/emberjs/rfcs/blob/master/text/0143-module-unification.md) project is an important precursor to unlocking a good bit of future functionality.